Our very first litter born here was Kara’s. We got her on April 16, 2008. She looked like this:

 Next was the loontastic Khaleesi.
 We got her on April 14, 2013.
 She looked like this:

 For some reason, I never did get a picture of Fred holding her up to show her belly, which is a bummer.
-I imagine, since I still had Kate in the other foster room (siggggh, remember when I had two foster rooms?
-Grrr, Fred), I was busy and just didn’t think to do it.
+I imagine, since I still had Kate in the other foster room, I was busy and just didn’t think to do it.

 Two and a half weeks later, on May 1st (Wednesday), she had four little Dragons, and adopted the little orphan Norbert.